FeltMacaroon389/FBoot/README.md

 ## Supported languages
 Currently, only binaries assembled directly from assembly language is supported.
-However, higher-level languages like C *may* work, provided it's compiled to a raw binary and that there are no additional files or headers included.
+However, higher-level languages like C *may* work, provided it's compiled to a raw binary and that there are no additional files or headers included above the entrypoint.

 ## License
 FBoot is licensed under the **GNU GPLv3** license.